15 Counterfactual Explanations

 Authors: Susanne Dandl & Christoph Molnar

-A counterfactual explanation describes a causal situation in the form: “If X had not occurred, Y would not have occurred”.
-For example: “If I hadn’t taken a sip of this hot coffee, I wouldn’t have burned my tongue”.
+A counterfactual explanation describes a causal situation in the form: “If X had not occurred, Y would not have occurred.”
+For example: “If I hadn’t taken a sip of this hot coffee, I wouldn’t have burned my tongue.”
 Event Y is that I burned my tongue; cause X is that I had a hot coffee.
-Thinking in counterfactuals requires imagining a hypothetical reality that contradicts the observed facts (for example, a world in which I have not drunk the hot coffee), hence the name “counterfactual”.
+Thinking in counterfactuals requires imagining a hypothetical reality that contradicts the observed facts (for example, a world in which I’ve not drunk the hot coffee), hence the name “counterfactual.”
 The ability to think in counterfactuals makes us humans so smart compared to other animals.

 Before discussing how to create counterfactuals, I would like to discuss some use cases for counterfactuals and how a good counterfactual explanation looks like.

 In our second example, we want to explain a model that predicts a continuous outcome with counterfactual explanations.
 Anna wants to rent out her apartment, but she is not sure how much to charge for it, so she decides to train a machine learning model to predict the rent.
 Of course, since Anna is a data scientist, that is how she solves her problems.
-After entering all the details about size, location, whether pets are allowed and so on, the model tells her that she can charge 900 EUR.
+After entering all the details about size, location, whether pets are allowed, and so on, the model tells her that she can charge 900 EUR.
 She expected 1000 EUR or more, but she trusts her model and decides to play with the feature values of the apartment to see how she can improve the value of the apartment.
-She finds out that the apartment could be rented out for over 1000 EUR, if it were 15 m2 larger.
+She finds out that the apartment could be rented out for over 1000 EUR if it were 15 m2 larger.
 Interesting, but non-actionable knowledge, because she cannot enlarge her apartment.
 Finally, by tweaking only the feature values under her control (built-in kitchen yes/no, pets allowed yes/no, type of floor, etc.), she finds out that if she allows pets and installs windows with better insulation, she can charge 1000 EUR.
 Anna has intuitively worked with counterfactuals to change the outcome.
+Note that Anna worked with the rent prediction model and wasn’t necessarily interested in whether these factors are truly causal for higher rent in the “real world.”

-Third, it is often desirable to generate multiple diverse counterfactual explanations so that the decision-subject gets access to multiple viable ways of generating a different outcome.
-For instance, continuing our loan example, one counterfactual explanation might suggest only to double the income to get a loan, while another counterfactual might suggest shifting to a nearby city and increase the income by a small amount to get a loan.
+Third, it is often desirable to generate multiple diverse counterfactual explanations so that the decision subject gets access to multiple viable ways of generating a different outcome.
+For instance, continuing our loan example, one counterfactual explanation might suggest only doubling the income to get a loan, while another counterfactual might suggest shifting to a nearby city and increasing the income by a small amount to get a loan.
 It could be noted that while the first counterfactual might be possible for some, the latter might be more actionable for others.
-Thus, besides providing a decision-subject with different ways to get the desired outcome, diversity also enables “diverse” individuals to alter the features that are convenient for them.
+Thus, besides providing a decision subject with different ways to get the desired outcome, diversity also enables “diverse” individuals to alter the features that are convenient for them.

 The last requirement is that a counterfactual instance should have feature values that are likely.
 It would not make sense to generate a counterfactual explanation for the rent example where the size of an apartment is negative or the number of rooms is set to 200.
-It is even better when the counterfactual is likely according to the joint distribution of the data, for example, an apartment with 10 rooms and 20 m2 should not be regarded as counterfactual explanation.
+It’s even better when the counterfactual is likely according to the joint distribution of the data; for example, an apartment with 10 rooms and 20 m2 should not be regarded as a counterfactual explanation.
 Ideally, if the number of square meters is increased, an increase in the number of rooms should also be proposed.

-In the following, we focus on two of them: first, the one by Wachter et al. (2017)53, who introduced counterfactual explanation as an interpretation method and, second, the one by Dandl et al. (2020)54 that takes into account all four criteria mentioned above.
+In the following, we focus on two of them: first, the one by Wachter, Mittelstadt, and Russell (), who introduced counterfactual explanation as an interpretation method and, second, the one by Dandl et al. () that takes into account all four criteria mentioned above.

 Wachter et al. suggest minimizing the following loss: